Albert Shanker Grant Program

 Name, Candidate ID #, year the grant was received

-The candidate will receive a voucher to be completed and returned.
+The candidate will receive a voucher with instructions to be completed and returned via mail.
 A check will then be issued from NYSED.
-This process may take 4 to 6 weeks for completion.
+This process may take up to 6 weeks for completion.

-- Each eligible teacher’s sponsoring school district shall be eligible to receive a direct reimbursement from NYSED only for candidates who completed the National Board certification process in 2019 and 2020.
+- Each eligible teacher’s sponsoring school district shall be eligible to receive a direct reimbursement from NYSED for candidates who completed the National Board process in the 2020-2021 cycle ONLY.

-To qualify for such a reimbursement, a sponsoring school district must:
+To qualify for such a reimbursement, a sponsoring school district must complete the following process.

-- Mail the Attestation form with an original signature of the Superintendent or Chief School Officer to receive reimbursement.
-Mailing information is on the form.
+- Due to COVID-19 please Email the Attestation form to Shankergrant@nysed.gov and mail a hard copy with an original signature of the Superintendent or Chief School Officer to receive reimbursement to:

 - Do teachers need to currently hold tenure to apply for the Shanker grant?